wseban/Get-Route/README.md

 Get Route is a is an e-commerce website where users can sell, update, review and buy the products.

+They can have their own accounts/profiles where they can add,update the product or delete it.
+Buyer can also add the review for the product.
+It is a user friendly app, where a buyer can find for the products by using the search or by filter option.

+## Deployed Link & Preview

 Here is the link to the [deployed application](http://get-route-group-5.herokuapp.com/)

 Here is the demo screenshot of the deployed application [demo](./public/pics/Get%20Route.gif)

 ## Why?

-We wanted to create an user-friendly ecommerce shopping site for the users.
+We wanted to create an user-friendly, using mobile responsive ecommerce shopping site for the users.
+Given that an online marketplace utilizes a very clear back end and uses all routes, this path offered the most benefit to advancing our knowledge base.

 ### Features